-Obtain an SAT Student Registration Booklet from your school counselor.
+To register by mail, you’ll need to first obtain an SAT Student Registration Booklet from your school counselor.
 This booklet includes a paper registration form and an addressed envelope.
 Fill out each section of the form carefully.
 Some important details include:

-High School Code: Your counselor can provide you with your high school code, or you can search for it online.
+- High School Code: Your counselor can provide you with your high school code, or you can search for it online.
 If you are homeschooled, enter code 970000.
 If you have no high school code, enter 000003.

-Photo: Include a photo that meets all of the photo requirements.
+- Photo: Include a photo that meets all of the photo requirements.
 Passport style photos are a simple way to ensure that your submitted photo is up to the task.

-Fees: For the SAT, enter the fee into field 19a.
+- Fees: For the SAT, enter the fee into field 19a.
 For the SAT with Essay, enter the fee into field 19b.
 Additional fees for SAT II subject tests can be added into fields 20a, 20b, and 20c.
 The total of SAT II subject test fees should be filled out in field 20d.

-Test Center Code: You can ask your counselor for your test center code, or search for it online here.
+- Test Center Code: You can ask your counselor for your test center code, or search for it online here.